BrunoSalerno/traffic-simulation/README.md

-# Traffic Simulation AH2174, KTH
-# 2nd lab code
+# Traffic Simulation AH2174, KTH.
+2nd lab code

 Code for a series of simulations with [SUMO](https://github.com/eclipse/sumo) for very simple road networks.